The Akkadians

 Akkad and the Arts

-Sargon of Akkad's (reigned c.
-2334-c.
-2279 BC) unification of the Sumerian city-states and creation of a first Mesopotamian empire profoundly affected the art of his people, as well as their language and political thought.
-The increasingly large proportion of Semitic elements in the population were in the ascendancy, and their personal loyalty to Sargon and his successors replaced the regional patriotism of the old cities.
-The new conception of kingship thus engendered is reflected in artworks of secular grandeur, unprecedented in the god-fearing world of the Sumerians.
+Sargon of Akkad (reigned c.
+2334–c.
+2279 BC) unified the Sumerian city-states and created the first Mesopotamian empire, profoundly influencing the art, language, and political thought of his people.
+With the increasing Semitic influence in the population, loyalty to Sargon and his successors replaced the regional patriotism of the old cities.
+This new conception of kingship is reflected in artworks that exude secular grandeur, a contrast to the god-fearing art of the Sumerians.

 Architecture